Indigenous peoples of Costa Rica: Healthcare

 Indigenous peoples of Costa Rica often do not receive adequate healthcare services due to lack of access: they are situated in difficult terrain, particularly in the mountains.
 Only about 26% of the Indigenous population have access to clean water.
 Therefore, the Indigenous peoples tend to rely on traditional medicinal practices.
-Groups like CONAI (National Commission for Indigenous Affairs), working to improve socioeconomic situations of the Indigenous peoples, have tried to integrate the two unsuccessfully as it resulted in bias and little acknowledgment of the Indigenous traditional ways.
+Groups like CONAI (National Commission for Indigenous Affairs), working to improve socioeconomic situations of the Indigenous peoples, have tried to integrate the two medicinal practices.
+This has been unsuccessful, as it resulted in bias and little acknowledgment of the Indigenous traditional ways.
 Some areas have built clinics, but doctors are available only two days of the week.